HITECHCRIME/HC_OVERVIEW/README.md

 Remember to take breaks for the ears - after a prolonged session ears themselves start distorting sounds as one gets accustomed to the sound of the song.

+Mix in mono 80% of the song, 20% stereo (ambience).

 1. Mix Prep:
 - template